 Have you noticed how men and women speak differently?
 Strong language is more prevalent among men than women.
-Language reflects our willingness to comply or alternately to be decisive.
+Language signals confidence and authority or can sabotage influence and weaken our effectiveness.
 One of the most offending words is the word “just”.
-I just want to tell you that the customers don’t like the candy.
-The customers don’t like the candy.
-I just want to tell you that when you do that it hurts my feelings.
-When you do that it hurts my feelings.
+“I just want to tell you that the customers don’t like the color.”
+“The customers don’t like the color.”
+“I just want to tell you that I’m concerned.”
+“I’m concerned.”
 Women should strike the word “just” from our language.
 Language is influence.
 Strong language is power.

-“I would love”, “I feel”, “I believe”, “I’m sorry, but” all can have similar softening effects of our opinions.
-I would love to have sushi for lunch.
-I want sushi for lunch.
-I feel that this move would increase our product’s desirability.
-I expect this move would increase our product’s desirability.
-I believe that we should be inclusive.
-We should be inclusive.
-I’m sorry, but I disagree.
-I disagree.
-Let’s replace those soft words and ideas with “I’m confident”, “I expect”, “I’m convinced”.
 This does not mean we don’t use diplomacy.
 Thoughtful and kind language is important.
 Having good emotional intelligence is important.
-But, let’s end soft posturing and over-flexibility and be courageous about about our verbal expressions.
+But, let’s end soft posturing and over-flexibility and be courageous about our verbal expressions.
 Let’s be fearless with what we believe and the way we express it.

 *my daughters (and daughter from another mother) and I, Lincoln City, Oregon*